Ortus-Solutions/ContentBox/workbench/Developer.md

 ## Vendor Libaries ##

-JavaScript libraries not managed by Bower will be placed under the `workbench/resources/vendor/js` folder and optimized by our build process into their appropriate global libraries.
+JavaScript libraries not managed by Yarn will be placed under the `workbench/resources/vendor/js` folder and optimized by our build process into their appropriate global libraries.

 ## Runtime Assets